T Y L E R R O G E R F E N N H A N K O V I C H

 I have sailed through the canal of Panama and sailed over the equator of the earth.

 I've walked with bloodied feet the depths of the Grand Canyon and have scuba dived breathless among the schooling hammerhead sharks at Cocos Island Marine Reserve in the silvery Pacific.
-I have worked at one time or another as an architect/builder, sign maker, professional ski fitter, traveling salesman, landscaper, babysitter, TIG welder; and, most recently, as a health care professional supporting adults with particular intellectual properties.
+I have worked at one time or another as an architect/builder, sign maker, professional ski fitter, traveling salesman, landscaper, babysitter and TIG welder.
 I have harbored pets from Black Widow and Wolf spiders to various snakes, a Chinese Water Dragon (that was so comfortable she laid unfertilized eggs) and beloved pre-loved dogs and cats of questionable breed.
 I was young when my dad allowed me to accompany him to hunt White-tailed Deer in the deciduous forests of NY (he didn't believe in store-bought meat), though I was too little to carry a gun.
 To this day, I demand quality red meat in my diet when I choose to eat it.
 I've fished all my life, including double hauling a 12wt fly rod for world record Tarpon in Weeki Wachee Florida, but I commonly catch nothing.

 I find it difficult and unrewarding to dig a hole and not closely study and scrutinize everything that comes out of it.